1. What we offer?

 4. What to bring?

-Nothing - we provide all equipment: chess sets, boards, workbooks, and all related items.
+Nothing!
+We provide all equipment: chess sets, boards, workbooks, and all related items.

 5. What will my child learn?

-6. How do you reward?
+6. How do you handle rewards?

 We use a quantitative point system to reward learning and behavior.
 Students achieve different levels based on the points they earn and collect rewards, trophies, and medals.
 Details on Point system can be found HERE.